wejs/docs/docs/database/updates-migrations.md

 # Plugin install and database update

+Plugin updates works like migrations and allows changes in database or other project data like uploaded files.

 Functions to run in `we update` and do changes in your projects

 ### Example file: